ktaylor63/southeast/site/content/about/about-us.md

 Across the southeastern United States, we carry out the Service mission by:

 - Protecting and recovering **<span class="listed-species-count">hundreds of</span> southeastern species** protected as threatened or endangered under the Endangered Species Act,
 - Gathering the **best available scientific and commercial data** for protected species to perform recovery actions,
 - Preserving healthy habitats for wildlife and opportunities for public recreation at **131 National Wildlife Refuges**,
 - **Investigating wildlife crimes** such as wildlife trafficking and the illegal shooting of protected species,
 - **Producing fish** for stocking across southeastern rivers,
 - Conducting **research** on the health of southeastern habitats,
 - **Consulting** with state and federal partners on ways to balance the needs of wildlife with the needs of people,
 - **Permitting** certain public and private development activities to ensure they do not jeopardize the continued existence of endangered species,
 - Proactively pursuing opportunities to **conserve species at-risk** of becoming listed as threatened or endangered,
 - **Working with private landowners** to restore, improve and protect fish and wildlife habitat on their lands,
 - Distributing over **$250 million** annually in grants to state conservation agencies, and
 - **Communicating and educating** the American public about wildlife conservation via social media, educational programs, public hearings, and other forms of outreach.

 {{< figure class="photo-center" src="/images/pages/chassahowitzka-national-wildlife-aerial.jpg" alt="An aerial photograph of a landscape transitioning from open water to sparse wetlands to swamp." link="https://flic.kr/p/czmmcd" caption="Aerial photo of Chassahowitzka National Wildlife Refuge in Florida, which provides habitat for the West Indian manatee.
 Photo by Joyce Kleen, USFWS." >}}

-## Wildlife Habitat in the Southeast
+## Wildlife habitat in the Southeast

 The Southeast has a variety of diverse and unique ecosystems and habitats including coastal marshes, coral reefs, bottomland hardwoods, the Appalachian and Ozark Mountains, caves, and longleaf pine forests.

-## Regional Priorities
+## Regional priorities

 Our people, our partners, our public, America’s lands, waters, fish, wildlife and plants are our priorities for fiscal years 2016-2018.

 [Learn more about the Southeast Region’s priorities](/priorities).

-## Regional Office
+## Regional office location

 Operations for the Southeast Region are headquartered out of the regional office located at: